COR1999/covid_case/readme.md

 1. Attempt to login with an account that dose not exist.
 This should fail with a message.
 User stays on login page. :heavy_check_mark:
 2. Attempt to login with an account that dose exist but using the wrong password.
 This should fail with a message.
 User stays on login page. :heavy_check_mark:
 3. Check that the forgot password button navigates you to the password reset page. :heavy_check_mark:
-4. On the password reset page enter an email address for user that dose not exist.
+4. On the password reset page enter an email address for user that does not exist.
 Press the reset my password.
 This should fail with a message. :heavy_check_mark:
-5. On the password reset page enter an email address for user that dose exist.
+5. On the password reset page enter an email address for user that does exist.
 Press the reset my password.
 This should redirect you to password reset done page and you should receive an email. :heavy_check_mark:
 6. On the password reset done page check that the button to navigate to login page works. :heavy_check_mark:
 7. Open email account and check that when you click the link in the email it redirects you the change password page. :heavy_check_mark:
 8. Check that on the change password page if you enter passwords that don't match this should fail with a error message. :heavy_check_mark: